It’s been a rocky start to the year for Bitcoin, but experts still say it will hit $100,000 — and that it’s more a matter of when, not if.

 “The market remains vulnerable and on edge, not necessarily by threats from more crypto projects going bust but from the difficult economic situation we are facing right now,” Hiesboeck says.
 “In other words, the price of bitcoin depends more on the supply of gas to Germany as it does in any crypto-related news or metric.”

 With no end in sight, the war, inflation, and shifting monetary policy in the U.S. will likely continue to drive more volatility in the coming weeks and months, experts say.

-Bitcoin has only been above $45,000 for a few short stretches over the past four months, and hasn’t been above $50,000 since Dec.
+Bitcoin has only been above $45,000 for a few short stretches over the past six months, and hasn’t been above $50,000 since Dec.
 25, 2021.
-Still, Bitcoin has stayed above its 6-month low below $34,000 in late January.
 Amid the ups and downs, Bitcoin’s current price is a long way off from the latest all-time high it hit in November, when it went over $68,000.
 But even with the recent decline in price, Bitcoin is still more than twice as valuable as it was just a couple years ago.
 For Bitcoin, these kinds of ups and downs are nothing new.